sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Pairwise Identifiers
-Pairwise identifiers specified in OpenID Connect Core [[OpenID.Core]] section 8 help protect an End-User's privacy by allowing an OpenID Provider to represent a single End-User with a different subject identifier (`sub`) for every Client the End-User connects to.
-This technique can help mitigate correlation of an End-User between multiple Clients by preventing the Clients from using the subject identifier (the sub claim) to track an End-User between different sites and applications.
+Pairwise Subject identifiers specified in OpenID Connect Core [[OpenID.Core]] section 8 help protect an End-User's privacy by allowing an OpenID Provider to represent a single End-User with a different subject identifier (`sub`) for every Client the End-User connects to.
+This technique can help mitigate correlation of an End-User between multiple Clients and therewith tracking of End-Users between different sites and applications.
 Use of pairwise identifiers does not prevent Clients from correlating data based on other identifying attributes such as names, phone numbers, email addresses, document numbers, or other attributes.
 However, since not all transactions require access to these attributes, but a subject identifier is always required, a pairwise identifier will aid in protecting the privacy of End-Users as they navigate the system.

-OpenID Providers MUST support pairwise identifiers for cases where Clients require this functionality.
+OpenID Providers MUST support pairwise identifiers for cases where correlation of End-User's activities across Clients is not appropriate.
 OpenID Providers MAY support public identifiers for frameworks where public identifiers are required, or for cases where public identifiers are shared as attributes and the framework does not have a requirement for subject anonymity.

-The _Burgerservicenummer_ (citizen service number, or _BSN_) is often used in the Netherlands as identifier for citizens or natural persons, in particular in governmental contexts.
-The BSN is considered a public sectoral identifier in this profile.
+Polymorphic Pseudonyms and Polymorphic Identities, which are used as Subject Identifiers as part of eIDAS, are examples of Pairwise Subject identifiers. *Burgerservicenummers (BSN)*, *Rechtspersonen en Samenwerkingsverbanden Identificatienummers (RSIN)* and *Kamer van Koophandel (KvK) nummers" are considered public sectoral identifiers and therefore MUST NOT be used as Subject Identifiers in case correlation of End-User's activities across Clients is not appropriate.

-Note that the BSN MUST only be used by Relying Parties for Service eligible for using the BSN and the BSN, or token containing it, SHOULD be encrypted.
+Note that BSNs MUST only be used by Relying Parties for Service eligible for using the BSN and that the BSN, or token containing it, SHOULD be encrypted.

-Other public identifiers, such as the
-_Rechtspersonen en Samenwerkingsverbanden Identificatienummer_ (RSIN) or
-_Kamer van Koophandel_ (KvK) number for legal entities, are similarly considered public sectoral identifiers.

-* TBD: include PP-pseudonyms as pairwise?

 ## Representation Relationships
 In Use Cases that involve representation relationships, representation relationships are explicitly mentioned in the form of a `represents` Claim, analogous to the Delegation Semantics specified in [[RFC8693]].